bitrix24/b24restdocs/api-reference/crm/quote/crm-quote-user-field-list.md

 >
 > Who can execute the method: any user

-The method `crm.quote.userfield.list` returns a list of custom fields for estimates based on the filter.
+The method `crm.quote.userfield.list` returns a list of custom fields for estimates by filter.

 #|
 ||  **Parameter** / **Type**| **Description** ||